Regulatory & Legal

 and many others...

-Available in Print or Flash Drive Format.
+Available in Print and Flash Drive Format.

 Each chapter was meticulously researched, written, and peer-reviewed by education and nurse attorneys; expert school nurses and school nurse leaders; and nationally prominent school nurse administrators.
 Of particular use to nurses and attorneys is the in-depth coverage of national standards and law -- state statutes -- nurse practice acts -- local school policy -- civil and criminal liability -- legal references -- case law -- and other valuable resources and references---all useful in building their case.